Former Chicago Bears’ Coach Believes Biggest Challenge For Mitch Trubisky Will Be His Passing Game

 It is ironic for that the former Chicago Bears’ coach had some concerns about a quarterback he worked with.
 John Fox had plenty to do with Mitchell Trubisky’s development.
 When Fox was under the helm his play-calling style was conservative.

-The former Bears’ coach would not allow Mitchell Trubisky to have amasse more than 35 passing attempts but twice.
-It was tough to get gauge on what Trubisky could do.
-His growing pains were seldom present because John Fox ran the football most times, while mixing in a couple of trick plays.
+The former Bears’ coach would not allow Mitchell Trubisky to have amassed more than 35 passing attempts but twice.
+It was tough to get a gauge on what Trubisky could do.
+His growing pains were seldom present because John Fox ran the football most times while mixing in a couple of trick plays.

 The irony of John Fox blaming everyone for the 2017 Bears' passing game failures, but especially Mitch Trubisky, is hilarious.